-- What is the annual expected number of users of your app?
+- What is the expected annual usage of your app?

-- Currently, how long can you set up and serve the growing user base without losing the performance metrics?
+- How long can you continue to serve the growing user base without jeopardizing performance metrics?

-If you want to know the answers to these questions, you will better understand where you’re at capacity and where you need to meet the huge spikes in demand.
-The information will also assist you in estimating the budget for scaling up your app to the next horizon.
+Knowing the answers to these questions will better understand where you are at capacity and where you need to make up for the massive surge in demand.
+You can use the data to estimate the cost of taking your app to the next level.

 Identify the Scalability Issues